sfu-arch/X-Cache/README.md

     ```
 **Please remember that verialtor should be installed in the default system path, otherwise, chisel-iotesters won't find Verilator and the simulation can not be executed**

-## Dandelion's dependencies
+## muIR's dependencies

-Dandelion depends on _Berkeley Hardware Floating-Point Units_ for floating nodes.
-Therefore, before building dandelion you need to clone hardfloat project, build it and then publish it locally on your system.
+muIR depends on _Berkeley Hardware Floating-Point Units_ for floating nodes.
+Therefore, before building muIR you need to clone hardfloat project, build it and then publish it locally on your system.
 Hardfloat repository has all the necessary information about how to build the project, here we only briefly mention how to build it and then publish it.

 ```
 git clone https://github.com/ucb-bar/berkeley-hardfloat.git